pipethedev/typescript-starter/README.md

 4. Create a new file `.env` if it doesn't exist and copy the contents of `env.dev` into it to be able to run your server on production environment.

-5. Then you need to provide values for the configuration env files at the `src/configs/env directory`.

 ## Setting up db
 Make sure you have mysql or postgresql installed, you could use any database of your choice